Informatics General: Mark IV and Mark V

 but that it remained the best-selling independent software product in the world for a 15-year stretch.

 For a long time Mark IV had few effective rivals in its market niche; as Bauer later remembered, "We didn't have much competition with Mark IV for many, many years.
 It was just pure sailing for 10 or 15 years."

 However, starting in 1980, the technological age of the product became apparent and sales of Mark IV leveled off, amassing only about 60 percent of what Informatics had planned for.
+As that happened, much of the Mark IV-related revenues came to consist of the annual maintenance fees as well as charges for company-offered product training courses.

 A successor product, Mark V, was released in 1981–82.
 In contrast to the batch-only features of Mark IV, the goal of Mark V was the generation of online applications, although initially this was still done through some batch-oriented development steps.

 The same taxonomy of application generators mentioned earlier placed Mark V in the category of "Application Development Systems", as it covered more advanced capabilities such as generating online systems with screen dialogue and similar features.
 Mark V was made available for two IBM mainframe online transaction processing environments, IMS/DC and, beginning in 1983, CICS.
 Mark V never become a dominant force in the marketplace like Mark IV was.
 It had many competitors, including products from Applied Data Research, IBM, Cincom Systems, DMW Europe, and Pansophic Systems.

 Following the acquisition by Sterling Software, Mark IV continued to be a significant product, but in 1994 it was renamed VISION:Builder.
 By one account, in the late 1990s the product still had close to $20 million in annual revenue.
 Ownership then passed again in 2000, when Sterling Software was sold to Computer Associates and the product remained under the name VISION:Builder.